Great to have you, Rush Limboy, here behind the Golden EIB.

 Anyway, it's more fake news.

-He just ill equipped for the job.
+You know, he's just ill-equipped for the job.

 The guy doesn't understand how to speak diplomatically.